 Current status + progress

 Hand hygiene is a critical element in disease prevention.
-Yet latest global estimates find that 3 billion people lacked soap and water at home, 900 million children lacked soap and water at their school, and 40% of health care facilities were not equipped to practice hand hygiene at points of care.
+Yet latest global estimates find that 3 billion people lacked soap and water at home, over 800 million children lacked soap and water at their school, and 32 per cent of health care facilities were not equipped to practice hand hygiene at points of care.
 Adequate water, sanitation and hygiene services for households, schools and healthcare facilities are essential to prevent the spread of infectious diseases including COVID-19.
 The low levels of coverage of these basic services in many parts of the world reflect substantial inequalities between and within countries and contribute to the vulnerability of these populations to the pandemic.

 Alongside social distancing, case isolation and contract tracing, regular handwashing with water and soap is recognized as one of the most important measures to prevent transmission of COVID-19.
 Yet many people still do not have a handwashing facility with water and soap available at home.
 The latest JMP report finds that globally just 3 out of 5 people had a basic handwashing facility, with coverage even lower in Least Developed Countries (one in four).
 In 2017, 2.2 billion people lacked safely managed drinking water services (drinking water accessible on premises, available when needed and free from contamination) and 4.2 billion lacked a safely managed sanitation service (a sanitation facility with excreta safely disposed of in situ or treated off-site).
 Among these the 785 million who lacked a basic drinking water service (relying on either distant or unimproved sources to meet their household needs), and 2.3 billion who lacked a basic sanitation service (using shared facilities, unimproved facilities or practising open defection) are much less likely to be able to protect themselves and to practise social distancing.